-1 Policy on election of Executive Directors (Principle 3.1.iv, 3.1. v)
+1 Policy on election of Inside Directors (Principle 3.1.iv, 3.1. v)

-Executive Directors of TEL are required to have superior executional abilities underpinned by experience, insight, and a track record in management, high sensitivity to all possible risks, being able to properly analyze and judge matters, and frankly state the opinion that they believe to be correct during debates.
+Inside Directors of TEL are required to have superior executional abilities underpinned by experience, insight, and a track record in management, high sensitivity to all possible risks, being able to properly analyze and judge matters, and frankly state the opinion that they believe to be correct during debates.

-Moreover, in electing Executive Directors, consideration is given to achieving a balance of Corporate Directors who are well-versed in each division of TEL, including and other divisions, to the extent possible in order to ensure constructive debate in Board of Directors meetings born out of a broad range of backgrounds and knowledge.
+Moreover, in electing inside Directors, consideration is given to achieving a balance of Corporate Directors who are well-versed in each division of TEL, including sales and service, manufacturing and R&D, corporate administration and other divisions, in order to ensure constructive debate in Board of Directors meetings born out of a broad range of backgrounds and knowledge.